mpinaud/react-band-aid/README.md

 ## Notes

+1/9/2018
   Haven't faced any problems or reached any obstacles reconfiguring from Angular to React as of yet. 😎

+1/16/2018
+  Reconstructing my component tree from more of a browser routing to component routing that includes all my functions, and where to place state components.
+This is taking way more time to figure out.
+For now I'm going to start simple with the sign-up form with in app will hold my state to create new user profile in profiles.

 ## Setup/Installation Requirements